antfu/antfu.me/pages/posts/type-inferencing-in-vue.md

 ## Type for `this`

-To explicitly assign type to `this`, we can simpily use the `this parameter`:
+To explicitly assign the type to `this`, we can simply use the `this parameter`:

 ```ts
 interface Context {